 Former employees.
-For group-term life insurance over \$50,000 provided to former employees (including retirees), the former employees must pay the employee's share of social security and Medicare taxes with their federal income tax returns.
+When group-term life insurance over \$50,000 is provided to an employee (including retirees) after his or her termination, the employee share of social security and Medicare taxes on that period of coverage is paid by the former employee with his or her tax return and is not collected by the employer.
 You are not required to collect those taxes.
 Use the table above to determine the amount of social security and Medicare taxes owed by the former employee for coverage provided after separation from service.
-Report those uncollected amounts separately in box 12 on Form W-2 using codes "M" and "N." See the Instructions for Forms W-2 and W-3.
+Report those uncollected amounts separately in box 12 on Form W-2 using codes "M" and "N." See the Instructions for Forms W-2 and W-3 and the Instructions for Form 941.

 Exception for key employees.
 Generally, if your group-term life insurance plan favors key employees as to participation or benefits, you must include the entire cost of the insurance in your key employees' wages.
-(This exception generally does not apply to church plans.)
+This exception generally does not apply to church plans.
 When figuring social security and Medicare taxes, you must also include the entire cost in the employees' wages.
 Include the cost in boxes 1, 3, and 5 of Form W-2.
 However, you do not have to withhold federal income tax or pay FUTA tax on the cost of any group-term life insurance you provide to an employee.